-To start with, you need to make sure your ground is flat, soft and level and in terms of power tools, all you need is a basic tool kit and some simple woodworking skills.
+To start with, you need to make sure your ground is flat, soft and level.
+In terms of power tools, all you need is a basic tool kit and some simple woodworking skills.

-You need to decide on your area, are you covering the whole lawn, or do you want to keep the decking to a minimum and nearer to the house.
+You need to decide on your area – are you covering the whole lawn, or do you want to keep the decking to a minimum and nearer to the house?

-One top tip is to measure or at least place your garden furniture where you would like the decking to go, this way you can see how big the decking area needs to be to fully accommodate it.
+One top tip is to measure or at least place your garden furniture where you would like the decking to go.
+This way you can see how big the decking area needs to be to fully accommodate it.
 It’s also worth checking that you don’t need planning permission and let your neighbours know too.

-Once you have everything in place and you have your measurements you need to create your frame, and attach the inner joists.
+Once you have everything in place and you have your measurements, you need to create your frame and attach the inner joists.
 The spacing of these will depend on your decking design – for example, do you want horizontal, diagonal, chevron or a particular pattern?

 Once this is done and all secure, you can then add your deck boards by starting in one corner and working out.
 It is important to allow a gap of 3mm in between each one.
-Keeping working until you have finished the entire area.
+Keep working until you have finished the entire area.